-By choosing to purchase green electricity, you’re helping to increase the proportion of energy produced by renewable sources in the UK’s overall fuel mix.
+By choosing to purchase renewable electricity, you’re helping to increase the proportion of energy produced by renewable sources in the UK’s overall fuel mix.

-How do I know that the electricity I buy is green?
+How do I know that the electricity I buy is renewable?

 This means you can be confident that the electricity you pay for is sourced from 100% renewable sources.

 You can find out more about Ofgem’s REGO scheme here.